Mukopaje/officedocs/docs/source/invoices.rst

 Save yourself the time and hassle and automate your client communications!
 An invoice reminder is an automatic email message to remind your customer that an invoice is coming due or that it is overdue.
 This is a great way to stay on top of reminding your customers that you should be getting paid soon.

-You can have Workice CRM send reminders that invoices will be due to be paid soon, and we call these **Upcoming Reminders**.
+You can have CRM send reminders that invoices will be due to be paid soon, and we call these **Upcoming Reminders**.
-You can also have Workice send reminders that invoices are overdue, and we call these **Overdue Reminders**.
+You can also have CRM send reminders that invoices are overdue, and we call these **Overdue Reminders**.

 Upcoming Reminders
 ^^^^^^^^^^^^^^^^^^^^